wechat-miniprogram/minigame-unity-webgl-transform/Design/UsingMemoryProfiler.md

  AssetBundle Storage Memory: select sum(size) from alloc_used where callback like "%AssetBundle_LoadFromMemory%" or callback like "%OnFinishReceiveData%" or callback like "%AssetBundleLoadFromStream%"

- AssetBundle Info:  select * from alloc_used where callback like "%get_assetBundle%"
+ AssetBundle Info:  select sum(size) from alloc_used where callback like "%get_assetBundle%"

- AssetBundle TypeTree: select * from alloc_used where callback like "%TypeTree%"
+ AssetBundle TypeTree: select sum(size) from alloc_used where callback like "%TypeTree%"

- Lua: select * from alloc_used where callback like "%luaY_parser%" or callback like "%luaH_resize%" or callback like "%luaM_realloc%"
+ Lua: select sum(size) from alloc_used where callback like "%luaY_parser%" or callback like "%luaH_resize%" or callback like "%luaM_realloc%"

- Shader: select * from alloc_used where callback like "%ShaderLab%"
+ Shader: select sum(size) from alloc_used where callback like "%ShaderLab%"

  IL2CPP runtime: select sum(size) from alloc_used where callback like "%MetadataCache%"

- MipMap: select * from alloc_used where callback like "%Mipmap%"
+ 非压缩纹理软解: select sum(size) from alloc_used where callback like "%Mipmap%"

-Other： select * from alloc_used where callback not like "%xxx%" or callback not like "%xxx%"
+Other： select sum(size) from alloc_used where callback not like "%xxx%" or callback not like "%xxx%"
  ```

  Unity 2018~2020：
  ```
- AssetBundle Storage Memory: select * from alloc_used where callback like "%AssetBundleLoadFromStreamAsyncOperation%"
+ AssetBundle Storage Memory: select sum(size) from alloc_used where callback like "%AssetBundleLoadFromStreamAsyncOperation%"

- AssetBundle Info: select * from alloc_used where callback like "%get_assetBundle%"
+ AssetBundle Info: select sum(size) from alloc_used where callback like "%get_assetBundle%"

- AssetBundle TypeTree: select * from alloc_used where callback like "%TypeTree%"
+ AssetBundle TypeTree: select sum(size) from alloc_used where callback like "%TypeTree%"

- Lua： select * from alloc_used where callback like "%luaY_parser%" or callback like "%luaH_resize%" or callback like "%luaM_realloc%"
+ Lua： select sum(size) from alloc_used where callback like "%luaY_parser%" or callback like "%luaH_resize%" or callback like "%luaM_realloc%"

- Shader: select * from alloc_used where callback like "%ShaderFromSerializedShader%"
+ Shader: select sum(size) from alloc_used where callback like "%ShaderFromSerializedShader%"

- IL2CPP runtime: select * from alloc_used where callback like "%MetadataCache%" -19M
+ IL2CPP runtime: select sum(size) from alloc_used where callback like "%MetadataCache%" -19M

- 动画数据： select  * from alloc_used where callback like "%AnimationClip%" -7MB
+ 动画数据： select  sum(size) from alloc_used where callback like "%AnimationClip%" -7MB

+ 非压缩纹理软解: select sum(size) from alloc_used where callback like "%Mipmap%"

- Other： select * from alloc_used where callback not like "%xxx%" or callback not like "%xxx%"
+ Other： select sum(size) from alloc_used where callback not like "%xxx%" or callback not like "%xxx%"
  ```

  除了常见的堆栈特征外，我们也可以根据业务自己的使用特点来进行SQL分析。